redstreet/beancount_reds_plugins/beancount_reds_plugins/capital_gains_classifier/README.md

 # Capital gains classifier plugins for Beancount

-There are two plugins included here.
-See the respective `.py` files for info on how to configure them.
+Closing out a commodity position results in gains or losses, which could further be (in the US) short-term or long-term, for tax purposes.
+There are two plugins included here that classify and rebook capital gains.
+See the respective `.py` files for how to configure them.

 ## 1. long_short: